 You know you've got a list of them.
 Pick one.
 Just one.
 And DO IT!!

 When we moved into our house 7 years ago, the coat closet was where we threw all the stuff we didn't know what else to do with.
-Because the door's been closed, I don't have to look at it and as they say -- out of sight, out of mind.
+Because the door's been closed, we don't have to look at it and as they say -- out of sight, out of mind.

 Your project doesn't have to be big -- maybe you want to clean out your sock drawer.
 Or put all your random tools in order.
-Or scrub your garbage pails (hmmm -- do these sound like things from my own to-do list?).
+Or scrub your garbage pails (hmmm -- do these sound like things from our own to-do list?).

 Doesn't matter.
 Pick JUST ONE thing -- and do it.